Over the past few weeks, a theme in my client sessions has been self-sabotage.

 So now, giving herself the care she needed, that helped her feel fulfilled, felt strangely threatening.
 It actually brought up feelings of unworthiness because of her history.

-Those feelings of unworthiness coupled with her own self-criticism for not being able to take action to begin any kind of fitness activity was the barrier to getting started.
+Those feelings of unworthiness and guilt coupled with her own self-criticism for not being able to take action to begin any kind of fitness activity was the barrier to getting started.

-Why would you want to start anything that brought up feelings of unworthiness and criticism?
+Why would you want to start anything that brought up feelings of unworthiness, guilt, and criticism?
 Every time she thought of beginning, these feelings were present.

 When starting a weight loss program feels this bad emotionally, who would want to do it?!